meme-lord/fontleak/README.md

 Which takes these additional parameters:
 - `length`: Length of the payload.
 Default: `LENGTH` env var or `100`
 - `browser`: Browser compatibility (options: `all`, `chrome`, `firefox`, `safari`).
 Default: `BROWSER` env var or `all`

-> **⚠️ Warning:** Size of payload.css is directly proportional to the `length` and `alphabet` size.
-Choosing a target browser can enable certain optimizations.

 Instead of unique ids, fontleak will group requests by (IP, User-Agent, Referer) pairs.